Historic Saint Paul is engaged in efforts to identify, preserve, and...

 A group of preservation-minded neighbors involved in Little Bohemia Neighborhood Association (LBNA) intervened to save the 162-year-old dwelling.
 Historic Saint Paul (HSP) agreed to partner with them to find a way to rehabilitate it, the city temporarily delayed pending demolition orders, and the property owner donated the house to Historic Saint Paul last November.

-Over the past several months LBNA and HSP have been working on plans to rebuild the structure, including period-appropriate finishes and all new mechanical systems.
+Over the past year & 1/2 LBNA and HSP have been working on plans to rebuild the structure, including period-appropriate finishes and all new mechanical systems.
 A thorough investigation revealed the need for a new foundation and reconstruction of the rear addition.
-We are raising funds required to cover the difference between the total cost of development and the expected sale price of the house.
-To date we have raised over $45,000 in financial and in-kind contributions.
+We have worked together to raise the funds required to cover the difference between the total cost of development and the expected sale price of the house.
+To date we have raised over $90,000 in financial and in-kind contributions.

 You Can Help!